 The Graduate School offers a variety of fellowships available to currently enrolled students.
 The KIN Graduate Program Coordinator informs students about these fellowships as the Graduate School notifies programs.
 Students will be sent instructions for those fellowships that are competitive and require program nomination.
-The Graduate School maintains a listing here.
+The Graduate School maintains a listing of fellowship opportunities, dates and deadlines here.